-Our school recognises that the harm caused to children by the harmful and bullying behaviour of other children can be significant.
+The Trust and its schools recognise that the harm caused to children by the harmful and bullying behaviour of other children can be significant.
 Children who harm others should be held responsible for their behaviour and the school staff are alerted to the fact that they are likely to pose a risk to other children in the school, home and community.